 Who Steers During a Sea Trial?

 Providing you have the necessary certifications for your country, then it’s important that you ask the seller to allow you to drive the boat.
-You won’t be able to get a good feel for it if you don’t take control of the helm and do your own maneuvering.
+You won’t be able to get a good feel for it if you don’t take the helm and steer the boat through a series of turns.

 Then again, don’t spend all of your time at the helm.
 You’ll also want to act as passenger for some of the time, too, and perform a different series of checks, all the while taking notes: How loud is the engine?
 How roomy are the decks?
 How many people could you comfortably get on board?
 How comfortable are the cushions and seating areas?
 If there’s a galley, then how well equipped is it?
 If there are cabins how comfortable are the beds and what is the storage like?
 Speaking of storage, make sure to open every cupboard and locker and see what’s inside and how much space you may have.
 If you’ll be using your boat for overnight trips or longer, you’ll need plenty of storage space.